 Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:
+While these methods vary, the differences aren't huge; each agency uses the following in calculating your credit score:

-- Balances on your Credit Cards - How many accounts?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Improving your score

-In order to raise your score, you've got to get the credit reports that the agencies use to build it.
-Of course, you need the score as well.
+In order to improve your credit score, you must get the credit reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that help you understand how to improve your FICO score.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.